Probable-Futures/docs/ready-to-use-maps.md

 ---
 layout: default
-title: Ready to use maps
+title: Ready-to-use maps
 nav_order: 2
 parent: Maps API
 ---

-## Ready to use maps
+## Ready-to-use maps

-With ready to use maps, anyone can easily embed any Probable Futures map in a website.
-Available for all Probable Futures maps at all six warming scenarios:
+With ready-to-use maps, anyone can easily embed any Probable Futures map in any website or app.
+Available for all Probable Futures maps and all six warming scenarios as either a single or comparison map, these maps can be downloaded directly or integrated using our maps library.

 ### Embeddable maps - direct download